PaddlePaddle/models/PaddleCV/PaddleDetection/docs/GETTING_STARTED.md

 ##### NOTES

 - `CUDA_VISIBLE_DEVICES` Can specify different gpu numbers.
 Such as: `export CUDA_VISIBLE_DEVICES=0,1,2,3`.
 GPU calculation rules can refer [FAQ](#faq)
-- Datasets is stored in `dataset/coco` by default (configurable).
+- Dataset is stored in `dataset/coco` by default (configurable).
-- Datasets will be downloaded automatically and cached in `~/.cache/paddle/dataset` if not be found locally.
+- Dataset will be downloaded automatically and cached in `~/.cache/paddle/dataset` if not be found locally.
 - Pretrained model is downloaded automatically and cached in `~/.cache/paddle/weights`.
-- Model checkpoints is saved in `output` by default (configurable).
+- Model checkpoints are saved in `output` by default (configurable).
 - To check out hyper parameters used, please refer to the config file.
 - RCNN models training on CPU is not supported on PaddlePaddle<=1.5.1 and will be fixed on later version.